Novaya Gazeta, the last independent newspaper in Russia, falls silent

 Hundreds of journalists have fled the country, although independent media still air news reports on YouTube and Telegram.

 Novaya Gazeta’s continued reporting on the war until now, including dispatches from Ukraine about civilian casualties, carefully skirted the legal red line.
 But the coverage still apparently proved too much for Russian authorities, amid a state television propaganda blitz designed to unite the nation behind the war and to convince Russians that the war is a limited, just and necessary operation to destroy “Nazis” and protect Russia.
-State and pro-Kremlin media blame the massive damage to civilian neighborhoods in Ukrainian cities like Mariupol and Kharkiv on Ukraine.
+State and pro-Kremlin media blame the massive damage to civilian neighborhoods in Ukrainian cities such as Mariupol and Kharkiv on Ukraine.

 Novaya Gazeta, with a loyal audience of urban intellectuals, liberals and opposition supporters, has often fallen foul of Russia’s authorities.
 Six of its journalists were assassinated between 2000 and 2009, including Anna Politkovskaya, who reported fearlessly on Russia’s abuses in Chechnya, shot dead in the elevator of her apartment building in 2006.